 I got the chance to sit down with series creator Mara Brock Akil, her husband and producer Salim Akil, and series’ leads Will Catlett and Michele Weaver for one of the most fun conversations I’ve ever been a part of.
 We talked about what made now the right time to tell their story, how Will and Michele got involved in the project, what they nerd out about and more.
 Keep reading to see what they had to say!

-Jumping right into Love Is____, for Mara and Salim, it’s loosely based on your journey and relationship. life and b) if this is something you guys wanted to do for awhile, what made now the right time to do it?
+Jumping right into Love Is____, for Mara and Salim, it’s loosely based on your journey and relationship, so what made you a) want to create a show that was loosely based on your journey and b) if this is something you guys wanted to do for awhile, what made now the right time to do it?

 Mara: Never intended on telling our, my, story, directly or sort of like inspired by, because as a writer and creator I can split my life into so many other characters, which I have done.
 This is an honest answer to a sincere question that has been asked of me and Salim, but really me because I’m the more public person.
 Salim doesn’t really go anywhere.
 So when I’m out and about…